 I continued walking down Fields Avenue all the way to the end, and the most interesting sight I came across was a church (Iglesia Ni Cristo).
 Honestly, it looks like a “franchise” cathedral and the one they have in downtown Cebu on Mango Avenue looks almost exactly the same.

-So I just walked back to Walking Street and had lunch at the best restaurant in town: Kokomo’s.
+So I just walked back to Walking Street and had lunch at the best restaurant in town: Envy.

 I guess you would agree with me when I say that Filipino food sucks and it’s not easy to find decent western food either.
-Kokomo’s in the center of Walking Street is an exception though and serves really delicious food.
+Envy at the western entrance of Walking Street is an exception though and serves really delicious food.
 I always end up having 80% of my meals there whenever I’m in Angeles.

 And their breakfast is awesome, too.